Astola Island: Ecology

-Isolation has helped maintain several endemic life forms on Astola.
+Isolation has helped maintain several endemic lifeforms on Astola.
 The endangered green turtle (Chelonia mydas) and the hawksbill turtle (Eretmochelys imbracata) nest on the beach at the foot of the cliffs.
 The island is also an important area for endemic reptiles such as the Astola viper (Echis carinatus astolae).
-The island is reported to support a large number of breeding water birds including coursers, curlews, godwit, gulls, plovers and sanderling.
-Feral cats originally introduced by fishermen to control the endemic rodent population, pose an increasing threat to wildlife breeding sites.
-E.g. the sooty gull (Larus hemprichii) had a major breeding colony on the island, now extirpated because of introduced rats.
+The island is reported to support a large number of breeding water birds including coursers, curlews, godwit, gulls, plovers, and sanderling.
+Feral cats, originally introduced by fishermen to control the endemic rodent population, pose an increasing threat to wildlife breeding sites.
+The sooty gull (Larus hemprichii) had a major breeding colony on the island, but is now extirpated because of the cats.

+The island hosts several reptile species, including the carpet viper and cliff racer.
+Lizard species such as skinks and long-tailed desert lizards are also present.

+Astola Island supports a diverse bird population, with studies recording 61 species across various families.
+This includes resident species, winter visitors, and migratory birds.
+Notably, the island serves as a nesting ground for seabirds such as coursers, gulls, and plovers.

+The surrounding waters are home to nine species of sea snakes.
+The Arabian Sea humpback whale (*Megaptera novaeangliae*), one of the rarest whale populations, has been occasionally sighted near Astola Island.
+The marine ecosystem also includes 23 species of hard corals, various soft corals, and a multitude of associated fish and invertebrate species.

 Vegetation on the island is sparse and largely consists of scrubs and large bushes.
-There are no trees on the island.
-The largest shrub on the island is Prosopis juliflora, which was introduced into South Asia in 1877 from South America.
-There is no source of fresh water on the island and the vegetation depends on occasional rainfall and soil moisture for survival.
-Astola is also home to coral reef.
+There are no trees; the largest shrub is Prosopis juliflora, which was introduced into South Asia in 1877 from South America.
+There is no source of fresh water, and the vegetation depends on occasional rainfall and soil moisture for survival.
+Astola is also home to coral reefs.

 Man-made features

 In 1982, the Government of Pakistan installed a lighthouse on the island for the safety of passing vessels, which was replaced by a solar-powered one in 1987.

-Between October and May of each year, Astola becomes a temporary base for mainland fishermen for catching lobsters and oysters.
-From June to August, the island remains uninhabited due to the fishing off-season, the rough seas and high tides.
+Astola became a temporary base for mainland fishermen for catching lobsters and oysters.
+From June to August, the island remains uninhabited due to the fishing off-season, rough seas, and high tides.

 There is a small mosque dedicated to the Muslim saint Pir Khawaja Khizr, which is used by the mainland fishermen during the fishing season.
-Ruins of an ancient Hindu temple of the Hindu goddess, Kali are located on the island.
+Ruins of an ancient Hindu temple of the Hindu goddess Kali are located on the island.
 The island was also known to the Hindus as Satadip.